 If the early cells of the kidney do not develop into glomeruli or nephrons, clusters of the immature cells may form in the kidneys when the baby is born.
 Usually, these cells mature by the time a child is 3 or 4 years old, but some may grow out of control, forming a mass of immature cells.
 This mass is called a Wilms tumor.
 It can also be called a nephroblastoma.

-A Wilms tumor is always cancerous and is the most common type of kidney cancer diagnosed in children.
+A Wilms tumor is always cancerous.
+It is the most common type of kidney cancer diagnosed in children.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 However, a Wilms tumor is very different from adult kidney cancer.

-Wilms tumor usually occurs in only 1 kidney, called unilateral.
-However, it can develop in both kidneys, called bilateral.
+A Wilms tumor usually occurs in only 1 kidney, called unilateral.
+However, it can also develop in both kidneys, called bilateral.
 Rarely, a Wilms tumor develops in 1 kidney first and then the other.

 Looking for More of an Introduction?

-If you would more of an introduction, explore these related items.
-Please note that these links will take you to other sections on Cancer.Net:
+If you would like more of an introduction, explore this related items.

 The next section in this guide is Statistics.
-It helps explain how many children are diagnosed with this type of tumor and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of children who are diagnosed with a Wilms tumor and general survival rates.
+Use the menu to choose a different section to read in this guide.